 When you’re not sure of someone’s likes and dislikes, this sour cream pound cake recipe is perfect to serve or give as a gift.
 Unlike other flavors, like coconut or mint, vanilla anything is usually a winner.
 There are a few odd ducks who don’t like chocolate (or are allergic—poor souls), then others like the hubby who won’t eat nuts, coconut, dried fruit, and on and on.

 We kept a few slices at home but some went to Bill’s mom, a tiny Irish woman who deserves a treat and the rest to some dear friends.
 If you don’t have any sour cream on hand, this pound cake recipe using heavy cream is another tasty choice!
-My family really enjoyed this beautiful Bundt, and hope it spread some cheer and smiles to all who indulged.
+My family really enjoyed this Easy Pound Cake Recipe, and I know it spread some cheer and smiles to all who indulged.

 Tips for Making a Pound Cake